xerminator/TheOtherUsDev/README.md

 ## Sheriff
 ### **Team: Crewmates**
 The Sheriff has the ability to kill Impostors or Neutral roles if enabled.\
-If they try to kill a Crewmate, they die instead, depending on the settings.\
+If they try to kill a Crewmate, they die instead.\
 \
 **NOTE:**
 - If the Sheriff shoots the person the Medic shielded, the Sheriff and the shielded person **both remain unharmed**.